-Please carefully read the following information:Please submit the documents in the exact order given below.
-YES NO Please do not staple any document.
-Schengen Visa application form, duly filled in and signed by the applicant.
-The Schengen visa application form is free of charge and can be downloaded from the website: https://vistos.mne.gov.pt/images/schengen_form_en.pdf Each applicant shall submit a complete and signed application form individually.
+REQUIRED DOCUMENTS If not otherwise noted , submittal of copies of the original document are sufficient.
+Please note that the Consular Section of the Embassy of Portugal in New Delhi does not return original documents if you do not YES NO Please mark on the right column if you submitted the document / form or not Schengen Visa original application form, duly filled in and signed by the applicant.
+The Schengen visa application form is free of charge and can be downloaded from the website: https://vistos.mne.gov.pt/images/schengen form en.pdf Each applicant shall submit a complete and signed application form individually.
 Minors shall submit an application form signed by the person exercising permanent or temporary parental authority or legal guardianship.
 Relatives or family members (spouse, dependent descendant or ascendant) of EU, EEA (EEA) - Norway, Iceland and Liechtenstein- and Switzerland or UK nationals (family members who benefit from the Withdrawal Agreement) should not fill in the fields with an asterisk () when exercising their right to freedom of movement.
 Please submit all pages of the application form.
+Valid national passport: Issued within the last 10 years and with at least 3 months validity after the scheduled return.
+Passports with observations regarding the front data page (biographical data) will not be accepted.